animeavi/FactionsGuard/README.md

 * Preventing Chorus Fruit and Ender Pearl teleport inside of the land of any faction you don't belong to.
 * Prevents animals from being hurt by people outside of your faction.
+* Prevents villagers from being hurt by people outside of your faction.

+Each protection can be disable individually.

 # Commands
 The only command right now is **/fgreload** to reload the configuration from disk.